-I recently bought a 42U Dell server rack cabinet from craigslist and moved my primary desktop's guts into a rackmount chassis.
-Currently, I have my desktop, FreeNAS server, its UPS, and my home network equipment in the rack.
+I bought a 42U Dell server rack cabinet from craigslist and moved my primary desktop's guts into a rackmount chassis.
+Currently, I have my desktop, FreeNAS server, its UPS, a 4-bay FreeNAS mini and my home network equipment in the rack.
 I have a couple more builds in mind in the future, including a Linux VM host and a Hackintosh machine that will also go in the rack.

 I've had the Ikea Bekant desks for a few years now and I'm pretty happy with them.
 I would have preferred the Galant, but they discontinued it a few months before I purchased.
 While I'm happy with the Bekant, I wish they had more of a selection of different sizes that matched up together like the Galant did, though.
 For reference (an overly-detailed reference; I couldn't find any of this info online when I was planning), there are 5 different desk shapes for the Bekant: a 55"x24" rectangular, a 63"x31" rectangular, the two "L" shape corner desks, and the 5-sided.
 On the corner desks, the ends of each side of the "L" are different lengths: ~20" on the short side and ~24" on the long side.
 Obviously, only the end on the longer side will match up with a rectangular desk (the 55"x24").
 However, with this combination, you would end up with a really long desk (nearly 10 feet) with a stubby little foot on the "L" (43").
 The only mate for the short side of the "L" desks is the 5-sided desk, which is ~20" on the right side and ~24" on the left.
 The problem is, they only make one version of the 5-sided desk, so if you want use it with the right-hand corner desk, you have to have the pointy side facing away.
 This really leaves you with only one option for a large corner desk, which is the configuration I have here.
 Having the little pointy end on the 5-sided desk off to my left isn't bad at all, but the right foot of the 5-sided desk does get in the way sometimes (you can see in the pic that it goes perpendicular out from the wall).
 Unfortunately, there aren't any options for mounting the leg differently as the metal base is pre-cut, and it would likely be unstable mounted any other way.
 One day, I would like to build a custom desk, but the Ikea setup works well for now.